Roofing Materials

 Trapezoidal Profile

-Also known as Trimdek or Trimclad, offers a modern, clean, and strong appearance.
-It features a series of tall, sharp ribs and wide, flat pans, providing excellent spanning capabilities and superior drainage compared to corrugated profiles on flatter pitches.
+Also known as Trimrib, MC760 and TRS5, this profile offers a modern, clean, and strong appearance.
+It features a series of subtle ribs and wide, flat pans, providing excellent spanning capabilities and superior drainage compared to corrugated profiles on flatter pitches.

 Key Features